 5. Open communication

 Communicating openly with your parents, and siblings if they are also at home, can stop any potential problems from escalating.
 Small frustrations can turn into grudges or even full-blown fights if they aren’t addressed.
 Look at it like a balloon and small gripes as the air filling the balloon.
 If you don’t let some of the air out in a controlled way, the balloon will burst.

-Call our reception team on 020 8673 4545 or email [email protected] if you’d like to speak to a counsellor, psychotherapist or psychologist.
+Call our Front of House team on 020 8673 4545 or email [email protected] if you’d like to speak to a counsellor, psychotherapist or psychologist.
 We have sessions available seven days a week, by phone and online – and some of our therapists are also returning to offer face-to-face sessions at our centres in Clapham and Tooting.